comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 #### Type index and LDP discovery perform similarly

-When comparing the number of HTTP requests and query execution times for different data vault discovery approaches under cMatch in [](#results-queries-discover), we can observe that using the type index leads to fewer HTTP requests and faster query execution compared to LDP-based discovery on average.
-To explain this behaviour in more detail, [](#figure-queries_indexvsstorage_time_relative) shows the average query execution times of each discover query separately, for the different combinations of data vault discovery approaches.
-To simplify comparability, the execution times within this figure are [relative to the maximum query execution time per query](cite:cites linktraversaloptimization).
-Furthermore, [](#figure-queries_indexvsstorage_http_relative) shows the average number of HTTP requests for each of those discover queries, which are also made relative to the maximum number of requests per query for better comparability.
-[](#figure-querytimes_d1-3), [](#figure-querytimes_d2-3), and [](#figure-querytimes_d5-4) contain more detailed query result arrival times for several of these queries using [diefficiency plots](cite:cites diefficiency).
-Finally, [](#results-queries-cmatch-wins) shows an overview of the number of queries where each approach achieves the lowest execution time per query.

 <figure id="figure-queries_indexvsstorage_time_relative">
 <img src="img/experiments/queries_indexvsstorage_time_relative.svg" alt="Relative execution times of discover queries for index versus storage">
 <figcaption markdown="block">